 What’s plant-based cuisine all about?

-Vegan cuisine consists of purely plant based foods such as grains, legumes, fruits, vegetables, nuts, seeds and no animal products at all such as chicken, beef, pork, fish, eggs, or dairy.
+Plant-based cuisine consists of purely plant based foods such as grains, legumes, fruits, vegetables, nuts, seeds and no animal products at all such as chicken, beef, pork, fish, eggs, or dairy.
 For optimum health and weight maintenance benefits, I prefer to (but don’t always) consume minimally processed plant foods.
 So that would mean foods that come from plants rather than those that are made in plants.
-These are often referred to as Whole Plant Based Foods.
-So, Oreos and Fritos may be vegan but they are not Whole Plant Based Foods.
+These are often referred to as whole plant-based foods.
+So, Oreos and Fritos may be vegan but they are not whole plant based foods.

 What I’m hoping to share